ocaml/v2.ocaml.org/site/community/history/forge.md

 The main goal was to provide an infrastructure for the OCaml community:

-- Make more visible OCaml enthusiasts
+- Make OCaml enthusiasts more visible
 - Allow to gather an important code base
-- Centralize contribution to gain more momentum
+- Centralize contributions to gain more momentum
-- Improve the OCaml “marketing” by showing many projects and libraries available
+- Improve the OCaml “marketing” by showing many projects and the available libraries

 When the forge was built, the market was different.
 The main code hosting sites were SourceForge and Google Code.
-They were other contenders like Savannah and self-hosting possibility with Trac.
-The team behind the forge has decided to use FusiongForge, which was an open-source fork of the SourceForge code base.
+There were other contenders like Savannah and self-hosting possibility with Trac.
+The team behind the forge decided to use FusiongForge, which was an open-source fork of the SourceForge code base.
 It was a great platform, offering most of what was needed.